JeremyBenson11/text-game-parser/README.md

 # notes

-Simple Parser has a nuanced design that would not allow prepositions in item names.
+Simple Parser has a nuanced design that would not allow certain prepositions in item names.